cogniscient-io/cogniscient/PoC/README.md

 - **LLMOrchestrator**: Orchestrates agent executions and uses an LLM to evaluate results and decide on next steps.
 - **SampleAgentA**: A sample agent that performs DNS lookups using a configurable DNS server.
 - **SampleAgentB**: Another sample agent that performs website checks.
+- **Streaming Architecture**: All LLM interactions use streaming by default for real-time feedback, with synchronous wrappers for non-streaming contexts.

 ## Orchestration Flow